nhmathis/AccelerateGitTutorial/README.md

 You might recall we previously set up issue templates to adhere to the pattern: "([A-Z]+-[0-9]+)"

 ## Uploading JSON
-We understand setting up everything for the first time can be tideous, if you are on a rush you can upload the vsm file attached in this repo to you value stream.
+We understand setting up everything for the first time can be tedious, if you are on a rush you can upload the vsm file attached in this repo to you value stream.

 Edit Value Stream Map -> Import JSON -> select file to upload.
 <p align="center">